Joachim Kemmer

-Joachim Kemmer (September 12, 1939 – April 26, 2000) was a German actor, cabaret artist, singer, and voice actor.
+Joachim Kemmer (12 September 1939 – 26 April 2000) was a German actor, cabaret artist, singer, and voice actor.
 He appeared in more than seventy films from 1969 to 2000.

 He did dubbing work for many German language versions of Disney animated films, voicing Sebastian in The Little Mermaid, Wilbur in The Rescuers Down Under, Lumiere in Beauty and the Beast, Jafar in Aladdin, Rafiki in The Lion King and Ratcliffe in Pocahontas.
+He also voiced Rasputin in Anastasia and Zozi in Bartok the Magnificent from Fox Animation Studios outside of Disney in Phoenix, Arizona.